bee7er/baf/wp-content/plugins/insert-php/readme.txt

 5. Old way to use the plugin

 == Changelog ==

+= 2.0.6 =
+* Changed the way to safely save snippets.
+Now in case of an error, you will not lose the snippet changes.
+And also now there is no verification for snippets created for shortcodes, because of what many users had a problem with saving their old code.
+* You can get the values of the variables from the shortcode attributes.
+For example, if you set the my_type attribute for the shortcode [wbcr_php_snippet id="2864" my_type="button"], you can get the value of the my_type attribute in the snippet by calling $my_type var.
+* Added feature to set tags for snippets
+* Added an instruction on how to export and import your own snippets
+* Some bugs fixed.

 = 2.0.4 =
 * Fixed critical bug with $wp_query.
 It was a conflict with some plugins that overwritten the global variable $wp_query.
 * All created and updated snippets by default, are now active.